 Enemy Rising Behind: After K blasts his way out of the Bug, he and J sit back to reflect on the moment while the upper half of the Bug crawls behind them to attack, only to be blasted at the last second by Laurel using J's gun.

 Epic Fail: Played With; "May I ask why you felt little Tiffany deserved to die?".
 J points out that the freaky looking aliens all could be doing fairly innocuous things like working out, while Tiffany is walking around with physics textbooks well out of her grade range in a dark alley.
 Zed is not amused.
-The novelization reveals J was actually RIGHT in his reasoning and had shot the only real threat.
+The novelization reveals J was actually RIGHT in his reasoning and had shot the only real threatnote This is alluded to in the movie as well; in the conversation with K that immediately follows, Z brings up J's test scores and flippant attitude, but doesn't argue that simulation against him.

 E.T.
 Gave Us Wi-Fi: The MIB has been supporting themselves by selling alien technology, helping along the development of modern tech.
 Microwaves and wi-fi are all alien tech, and in the expanded universe, cell phones, solar power, and many more were all reverse-engineered from contraband.